Is Your Business Ready for the New NACHA Rule Change?

 After all, now is the new normal.
 And, the enemy of fast is friction.

-That’s why the upcoming NACHA rule changes are so important to understand.
-Any organization that offers consumers the ability to pay their bills with their bank account via the web or mobile device must add an additional layer of security before January 1, 2020.
+That’s why the upcoming Nacha rule changes are so important to understand.
+Any organization that offers consumers the ability to pay their bills with their bank account via the web or mobile device must add an additional layer of security before March 19, 2021.
 The rule impacts everyone who processes web ACH debits.

 Recently, I sat down with our product line leader for risk payments solutions, Hector Sandoval, to get his perspective on the new rule.
 He and his team understand the best ways to mitigate risk by validating deposits and payments – whether through check, ACH or wire in batch or real-time.
 The end result is less friction for your customers.